The Farhud, My Father, and Me

 This article has been translated from the author’s primary language of Hebrew.

-Irit Dallal Zalayet
+Picture of Irit Dallal Zalayet

 Irit Dallal Zalayet is the daughter of abstract painter Nessim Zalayet, who was born in Baghdad in 1923 and fled to Israel in 1951.
 She honors and extends her father’s artistic legacy by operating ZalayetArt, a gallery that opened in 2017 in the Tel Aviv home where Nessim Zalayet once lived.
 The gallery regularly features exhibitions of his work, as well as those of guest artists.